RomeroGabrielTech/RomeroGabrielTech/README.md

 # Hi.
 I'm Gabriel Romero

-Qualified Programmer Analyst, and professional update inJava Applications Development Full Stack Trainee, awarded by the Digital TalentProgram for Chile.
-Several years of experience in languages and web page design, HTML,CSS, Java, Javacript, Oracle SQL, Solidity, several of these in a self-taught way.
+Qualified Programmer Analyst, and professional update in Java Applications Development Full Stack Trainee, awarded by the Digital Talent Program for Chile.
+Several years of experience in languages and web page design, HTML, CSS, Java, Javacript, Oracle SQL, Solidity, several of these in a self-taught way.
 .
 .
 .